cedadev/django-docker/docker/README.md

       --no-deps -r /home/gunicorn/application/requirements.txt
 RUN /home/gunicorn/venv/bin/pip install --no-deps -e /home/gunicorn/application

-# This is the Python module name of the Django application
+# This is the Python module name of the Django settings to use
-CMD ["my_django_application"]
+CMD ["my_django_application.settings"]
 ```

 The `onbuild` version includes